-Ivabradine influences retinal function.
-To date, there is no evidence of a toxic effect of ivabradine on the retina, but the effects of long-term ivabradine treatment beyond one year on retinal function are currently not known (see section 5.1).
+Ivabradine influences on retinal function.
+To date, there is no evidence of a toxic effect of ivabradine on the retina, but the effects of long-term ivabradine treatment beyond one year on retinal function are currently not known.
 Cessation of treatment should be considered if any unexpected deterioration in visual function occurs.
 Caution should be exercised in patients with retinitis pigmentosa.